tfarrell-vz/movies/README.md

 To add movies, simply locate your favorite movie information via a search engine and plug it into an instance of the `Movie` class.
 Once you have instantiated a movie object, append it to the `movies` list.

-## View the website

-- Open the fresh_tomatoes.html file in your web browser.

-## Building the website and launching browser from python
+## Building the website

 - From your terminal:
 ```
 python entertainment_center.py
 ```

+I prefer using python3, and encourage others to use python3 whenever possible.
+The only way to move forward is for new python code to be written in python3.
+It's a lovely language and we owe it the favor.

+Download python 3.x from the [official website](https://www.python.org/downloads/).

+> Short version: Python 2.x is legacy, Python 3.x is the present and future of the language

+## View the website

+Open the fresh_tomatoes.html file in your web browser.